Industrial gaskets

 - Compressibility: low compressibility of the material results in a thicker gasket.

-- Face pressure: a high face pressure results in a thinner gasket.
+- Surface pressure: a high surface pressure results in a thinner gasket.

 fLOAD PRESSURE

 If a gasket material is exposed to too much surface pressure, the material will creep a lot.
-This changes the elasticity of the material, making it unable to compensate for changes in surface pressure.
+This changes the elasticity of the material so that it is unable to compensate for changes in surface pressure.

-For a specific gasket material, there will always be a specific maximum allowable face pressure related to temperature and material thickness.
-A thin gasket material will always be able to withstand a higher face pressure than a thick material.
-The thinner the material, the higher the demands on the parallelism and roughness of the flange joint.
+For a specific gasket material, there will always be a specific maximum allowable surface pressure in relation to temperature and material thickness.
+A thin gasket material will always be able to withstand a higher surface pressure than a thick material.
+The thinner the material, the greater the demands on the parallelism and roughness of the flange joint.

-If the gasket material is soft, there must also be sufficient friction under pressure between the gasket material and the flange to prevent gaskets from blowing out of the joint, also known as a blow out.
+If the gasket material is soft, there must also be sufficient friction under pressure between the gasket material and the flange to prevent gasket ejection from the joint, also known as a blow out.

 (Hydrostatic End Force)

 If a joint is subjected to internal pressure, the pressure will try to separate the parts of the joint, causing the surface pressure to drop on the material.
-This internal pressure, also known as hydrostatic end force, must therefore be taken into account when calculating the minimum working flat pressure and test pressure, which in most cases will be much higher than the working flat pressure.
+This internal pressure must therefore be taken into account, also known as hydrostatic end forcewhen calculating minimum operating surface pressure and test pressure, which in most cases will be much higher than the operating surface pressure.

 Tightening and lubricating - torque and friction

-To ensure correct flat pressure, bolts should be tightened with a torque wrench.
-In addition, bolts, nuts and washers should be lubricated to minimize friction and increase the preload force of the bolts.
-A friction of 0.14 is assumed for lubricated joints and 0.3 for non-lubricated joints.
+To ensure correct surface pressure, bolts should be tightened with a torque wrench.
+In addition, bolts, nuts and washers should be lubricated to minimize friction and increase the pre-tensioning force of the bolts.
+Assume a friction of 0.14 for lubricated joints and 0.3 for unlubricated joints.

 The materials listed below are normally used in the specified ranges, but when installing, media pressure, gasket thickness and temperature must also be taken into account.